International Education Week

 Learn how international university partnerships lead to student opportunities and learning with the help of professor Kristina Fields.
 The faculty-led short term study abroad course UWP 3030 Cycling Infrastructure in The Netherlands spent 16 days learning all things cycling in May/June 2017.
 Come hear their stories and see how students worked with Dutch mobility students to apply what they learned.

 International Poetry Hour - Markee: Pioneer Haus - 7:00pm to 8:00pm- CANCELED

 Join domestic and international students alike as they recite poetry from all across the world in all different languages.
 Want to read a poem?
 Contact firstname.lastname@example.org for more!
 Those reading can read in their native language or a language they love!

 Education Abroad Fair - Markee: University Rooms - 11:00am to 3:00pm

 This is a great opportunity for students, faculty, and staff to explore the international opportunities offered at UW-Platteville!
 Come speak to study abroad alumni, program representatives, and program leaders.

-Global Lunch Hour with the International Student Club - Markee, Pioneer Room - 11:00am - 1:00pm
+Global Lunch Hour with the International Club - Markee: Pioneer Room - 11:00am to 1:00pm